 Trump administration sues Southern Poverty Law Center on fraud charges

-The civil rights organisation has long been a target for conservative activists who object to its characterisations of certain right-wing groups.
+The civil rights organisation has long been a target for conservative activists, who object to its characterisations of certain right-wing groups.

-The Southern Poverty Law Center (SPLC) in the United States has been indicted on federal fraud charges, after acting Attorney General Todd Blanche accused the civil rights group of improperly raised millions of dollars to pay informants to infiltrate the Ku Klux Klan and other extremist groups.
+The Southern Poverty Law Center (SPLC) in the United States has been indicted on federal fraud charges after acting Attorney General Todd Blanche accused the civil rights group of improperly raising millions of dollars to pay informants to infiltrate the Ku Klux Klan and other far-right groups.

-The Justice Department alleged the law center defrauded donors by using their money to fund the very extremism it claimed to be fighting.
+The Department of Justice alleged that the law centre defrauded donors by using their money to fund the very ideology it claimed to be fighting.

 Recommended Storieslist of 3 items